Yapac/Yapac/README.md

 [![Instagram Follow](https://img.shields.io/youtube/views/Dl-ekLb4quE?label=Yapacdev&color=DD2A7B&logo=instagram&style=for-the-badge)](https://www.instagram.com/yapacdev/)
 ## I'm a Designer and a Software engineer !

-- 🔭 I’m currently studding multimedia development!
+- 🔭 I’m currently working as a freelancer!
-- 🌱 I’m currently learning three.js
+- 🌱 I’m always learning new stuffs
-- 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Building my portfolio
+- 🥅 My portfolio is live on the internet
-- ⚡ Fun fact: I'm a dancer and a parkour athlete!
+- ⚡ Fun fact: I'm a dancer and a movement artist!

 ### Connect with me: